brindosch/hyperion-remote/README.md

  - **Use with a scope**: chore(deps): Update dependency XY

 ### Message body
-You can add a message body like to
+You can add a message body
 ```
 fix: This bug is fixed